scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 3D Geometry
 ===========

-To produce a synthesized 3D audio sound field starts with a geometry.
-The center of the frame is the subjects head where the *mid-sagittal* or vertical *median plane* intersects the line connecting the left and right ear canals.
+To produce a synthesized 3D audio sound field, we start with a geometry where the center of the frame is the intersection between the subjects  *mid-sagittal* or vertical *median plane* and the line connecting the left and right ear canals.
+This is referred to as being *head-centered*.
+The coordinate systems used in this paper are shown in Figure :ref:`CYLIND`.
+The primary head-centered system has cartesian coordinates labeled :math:`(x,y,z)` and associated cylindrical coordinates :math:`(r_{xy},\phi_\text{az},h_y)` (black labels in Figure :ref:`CYLIND`).
+A secondary head-centered system, used by CIPIC, has cartesian coordinates labeled :math:`(x_1,x_2,x_3)` and associated spherical coordinates :math:`(r,\phi,\theta)` (purple labels in Figure :ref:`CYLIND`).
+Note both systems are right-handed.
-For a given source location :math:`(x,y,z) = (x_1,-x_2,x_3)` pointing at the the origin, we transform from rectangular coordinates to cylindrical coordinates as shown in Figure :ref:`CYLIND`.
-This transformation is motivated by [Fitzpatrick]_, and will be explained more fully in a later section.
+The first system is motivated by [Fitzpatrick]_, and will be explained more fully in a later section.
-Note also the second rectangular coordinate frame mention above is the notation used by CIPIC.
-Later we discuss how we transform between the cylindrical coordinates and the CIPIC interaural-polar coordinate system (IPCS), in order to use the HRIR filter sets in the simulator.
+The second system is referred to by CIPIC as the interaural-polar coordinate system (IPCS), which is used to index into the HRIR filter pairs which produce the right and left audio outputs.

 .. figure:: 3D_Coordinates.pdf